jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-23-http-microservices-with-vertx-in-java.md

 TODO: describe the maven command

 Let's add an HTTP server to the service so it can handle web requests.
-Update `HelloWorldService.java` to look like the following example:
+Update `HelloWorldVerticle.java` to look like the following example:

 {% highlight java linenos %}
 package com.example;

 import io.vertx.core.AbstractVerticle;

-public class HelloWorldService extends AbstractVerticle {
+public class HelloWorldVerticle extends AbstractVerticle {

   @Override
   public void start() {
     vertx.createHttpServer()
-      .requestHandler(req -> req.response().end("hello world\n"))
+      .requestHandler(request -> request.response().end("hello world\n"))
       .listen(8080);
   }
 }

 {% endhighlight %}

-TODO: describe HelloWorldService.java
+TODO: describe HelloWorldVerticle.java

 Finally let's test the HTTP microservice by running the following curl command or navigate to localhost:8080 with a web browser: